Billy Connolly Live: Hammersmith Apollo, London, 2005

 Billy Connolly is one of the greatest comic storytellers ever.
 The Glaswegian comic heavyweight has an imagination that knows no bounds and he can appear at will to make any situation funny.
 It is a rare gift to have and I can remember listening upstairs in bed to mum and dad laughing loudly downstairs at his first of what has been many now legendary appearances on the Parkinson television chat show in the early seventies.

-Connolly’s popularity is enormous regularly topping lists of favourite comedians and I have been very fortunate to have seen one of the greatest comedians perform live on stage.
+Knighted in 2017, Connolly’s popularity remains enormous, regularly topping lists of favourite comedians and I have been very fortunate to have seen one of the greatest comedians perform live on stage.